boostersinabox/boostersinabox.github.io/_posts/2018-07-05-how_do_you_explain_full_stack_develolper.markdown

 ---

-Over the Memorial Day weekend, I was asked by several family members what I was studying.
+Over a holiday weekend, I was asked by several family members what I was studying.
 When I stated, "Full Stack Development", their faces became contorted followed by a "hu?”
 I have been thinking about these interactions and decided dissect and explain the knowledge that must be acquired in or to become a full stack developer.

 With just over 90% of Americans going online for a variety of reasons, every one of them interacts with a website and/or an app (application).
 Facebook, online banking, Candy Crush app on your phone and even just a simple google search all have been developed through a series of knowledge and tools.
 A full stack developer may or may not be the individual that came up with the idea of a website or app, but they have the experience to see the creation of the item from start to finish.